-- If n>0 the root has degree at least 2 and all other nodes - have degree at least a.
-This gives that the number of leaf - nodes is at least 200 - Analogously, the degree of any node is at most b and, - hence, the number of leaf nodes at most b^h .
+- If a 0 the root has degree at least 2 and all other nodes - have degree at least a.
+This gives that the number of leaf - nodes is at least - Analogously, the degree of any node is at most it and - hence, the number of leaf nodes at most.